 3. If no characters are selected and you apply a character style, then there is no effect on the paragraph.
 If you immediately start typing, however, the character style determines the appearance of what you type.

 4. If no characters are selected and you apply a paragraph style, then the style changes for the entire paragraph and it assumes the attributes of the style you selected.
-If there were any characters in the paragraph that had individual formatting applied (through styles or through manual formatting), then that formatting remains intact.
+If there were any characters in the paragraph that had individual formatting applied (through styles or through manual formatting), then that formatting remains intact, provided the number of characters so formatted equates to roughly have of the total characters in the paragraph.

 5. If an entire paragraph is selected (as characterized by including the paragraph mark in your selection), and you apply a character style, then all the characters in the paragraph assume the attributes of the selected style.

 6. If an entire paragraph is selected and you apply a paragraph style, then the formatting for the entire paragraph is changed.
-If there were any characters in the paragraph that had individual formatting applied, then that formatting remains intact.
+If there were any characters in the paragraph that had individual formatting applied, then that formatting remains intact, provided the number of characters so formatted equates to roughly have of the total characters in the paragraph.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11623) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11623) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: How Word Applies Styles.

 Author Bio